 Freelance Financial Assistance: Freelancers Union has started a “Freelancers Relief Fund” for freelancers experiencing financial hardship due to Covid-19.
 This is a donation based effort intended to help out those with expenses not covered by government relief programs.
 These funds are to assist with things such as food stamps and supplies, utility payments, and cash assistance to cover income loss.
 If you’re a freelancer in need, you may be able to receive up to $1,000 if you qualify.
 Learn more about this freelance relief fund here.
 100% of the donations will be distributed directly to freelancers.

 List Of Various Financial Assistance Resources: FinImpact.com has compiled an extensive list of financial assistance programs from the government, SBA, and more, along with descriptions of each.
-It’s a pretty good page worthy of bookmarking.
+Consider bookmarking the page for updates.
+On a side note, Diigo is a very useful free bookmarking tool which runs as an extension on your computer or phone’s internet browser.
+Unlike folder based bookmarking, it allows you to add tags to web pages for more efficient searching.

 100 Business Courses (Free): An extensive collection of free business courses covering a wide range of topics including: branding development, entrepreneurship, marketing, accounting, leadership, communication, and much more.
 View the free business courses here.